asyncfinkd/google/CONTRIBUTING.md

 ## License

-By contributing to Facebook, you agree that your contributions will be licensed under the [LICENSE file](LICENSE).
+By contributing to Google, you agree that your contributions will be licensed under the [LICENSE file](LICENSE).

 :rocket: Congratulations you are already one step away from publishing your work.
 (Confirmation).